Ted Wright Stadium

 Demasi earned his bachelors degree from GSU in general studies with a concentration in education, coaching and business in 2012 and earned his masters degree from Shorter in December 2014.He is the son of Karl Demasi, who now serves as athletics director and head basketball coach at Islands High School in Savannah.
 Karl has served as head coach in football, basketball and baseball at various Savannah schools since 1995.

 Running Backs Coach

-Nathan Scola enters his second season as running backs coach with Savannah State University football.Scola spent the 2014 and 2015 seasons as an assistant coach at Wabash, working with the tight ends and also serving as the strength and conditioning coach.
+Nathan Scola enters his third season as running backs coach with Savannah State University football.Scola spent the 2014 and 2015 seasons as an assistant coach at Wabash, working with the tight ends and also serving as the strength and conditioning coach.

 As a player, Scola earned All-America and North Coast Athletic Conference Defensive Player of the Year honors.
 He participated in the 2014 USA Football Bowl.
 He was named one of the team captains and the starting middle linebacker for the winning Admirals all-star team.Scola also received the London Fletcher Award as the Outstanding NCAA Division III linebacker participating in the game.
 The Apache Junction, Ariz., native finished his career in sixth place for all-time tackles for loss in Wabash history and was named the team MVP.

 Before that, he did several internships at his alma mater.
 He worked as a volunteer football coach, worked with the athletic equipment office, Dean of students and Presidents Office and the Admissions office.Scola graduated Cum Laude from Wabash in 2014 while majoring in Rhetoric and minoring in English.